AljoschaMeyer/varu64/README.md

 ## Non-Zero Unsigned Integers

 The VarNonZeroU64 encoding for nonzero 64-bit integers consists of subtracting one from the integer and encoding the resulting number as a regular VarU64.
+Unsigned integers of other size work analogously.

+## Greater-Than `X` Unsigned Integers

+Non-zero unsigned integers can be generalized to unsigned integers strictly greater than some number `X`: The VarGtXU64 encoding for 64-bit integer strictly great then `X` consists of subtracting `X` from the integer and encoding the resulting number as a regular VarU64.
+Unsigned integers of other size work analogously.

 ## Remarks/Properties